 Konrad Augustin, Head of E.ON SCI US

-Konrad Augustin heads the US activities (based in San Francisco, CA) of the Strategic Co-Investment (SCI) Group of E.ON, one of the largest utility companies in Europe.
+Konrad Augustin heads the US activities of the Strategic Co-Investment (SCI) Group of E.ON, one of the largest utility companies in Europe.
 SCI searches for and invests in innovative start-up companies with technologies and services that can be deployed across E.ON globally.
 SCI focuses on technologies that benefit customer engagement across the distributed energy generation, storage, smart grid and renewable energy sectors.
-Before joining E.ON, Konrad managed investments for BASF Venture Capital (e.g. Aspen Aerogels, Luca Technologies, Datalase Ltd., FRX Polymers, Solidia Technologies) and was active in a number of boards.
-He also was engaged in strategic marketing and corporate auditing for BASF Group, leading projects in Australia, Japan, Singapore and various European countries.
-Konrad studied Business Administration in Regensburg and Connecticut, USA, and holds a Diploma and an MBA.
+Konrad led Investments into a number of companies, incl.
+AutoGrid, Greensmith, Enervee or Thermondo and sits on a number of boards.
+Before joining E.ON, Konrad worked at BASF Venture Capital and at strategic marketing and corporate audit of BASF Group, with projects in Australia, Japan, Singapore and various European countries.
+Mr. Augustin studied Business Administration in Regensburg and Connecticut, USA, and holds a Diploma and an MBA.

 Dr. Paul-Josef Patt, Managing Partner & CEO